Marketing Strategy & Storytelling for Complex Systems

-A Life and Career in Three Acts
+A Life and Career in Four Acts (So Far)

-Here’s how the story unfolds so far:
+Here’s how the story’s unfolded:

-• Act I: Puppets, Portland, & Prague
+Act I: Puppets, Portland, & Prague

 Performance, writing, and an international perspective